christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-This structure allows us capture meaning because of relationships and quantifiers, which are essential for capturing the nuanced meanings and mental states involved in ToM.
+This structure allows us to capture meaning because of relationships and quantifiers, which are essential for capturing the nuanced meanings and mental states involved in ToM.
 It captures the internal structure of propositions, such as the belief that `John` expects the `cat` to be somewhere specific.

-So its possible that at some level, ToM prediction in LLMs aligns with first-order logic due to a models ability to represent complex relationships between entities and their properties, which are crucial for understanding and predicting human mental states and behaviors.
+So its possible that at some level, ToM prediction in DOLMs aligns with first-order logic due to a models ability to represent complex relationships between entities and their properties, which are crucial for understanding and predicting human mental states and behaviors.

 <br>

 # Semantics

 Semantics refers to the study and representation of meaning in language.
-Semantics deals with how words, phrases, and sentences convey meaning, and how this meaning is interpreted by humans and machines.
+Semantics deals with how words, phrases, and sentences convey meaning, and how this meaning is interpreted by humans.
 It focuses on the inherent meaning of words and sentences.
-Semantics encompasses a lot ranging from compositional semantics, semantic similarity and even word embeddings/distributional semantics.
+Semantics encompasses a lot ranging from compositional semantics, semantic similarity and even word embeddings, distributional semantics and distributed semantics.

 For example, to understand the semantics of the following passage linguistically, we need to identify the entities, actions, relationships, and implied meanings.
 To do all of this we need to identify all entities and actions in the sentence.